shrishbc12/wifi-security-tool/README.md

 # Wi-Fi Security Tool

-A Python-based Wi-Fi Security  Tool developed as part of the Ethical Hacking and Cyber Security module.
-This project demonstrates wireless network scanning and WPA/WPA2 password strength evaluation in a controlled and ethical environment.
+This project is a Python-based Wi-Fi Security Tool featuring a GUI Wi-Fi Scanner and a WPA/WPA2 Password Cracker.
+The scanner detects nearby networks, showing SSID, BSSID, signal strength, and encryption type, while the password cracker tests WPA/WPA2 passwords using a wordlists.

 ---